 Getting to grips with the Irish lifestyle

-Although you will of course encounter subtle differences, everyday life in Ireland doesn’t differ too much from life in the UK – although how different things are will depend on whether you’re located in a city, or in a completely rural location.
+Although you will encounter subtle differences, everyday life in Ireland doesn’t differ too much from life in the UK.
+How different things are will depend on whether you’re located in a city, or in a completely rural location.
 We consider all you need to know about the typical Irish lifestyle.

 Irish culture and customs

 Irish people are friendly, and place a lot of emphasis on the family.
 They’re also fiercely patriotic and St Patrick’s Day is a raucous affair that has everyone, no matter their location, raising a glass or two.
 Ireland is a Catholic country, and although tensions have calmed down considerably between Protestants (who tend to live in the north of Ireland, and Northern Ireland) and Catholics (traditionally in the south) it pays to be respectful, and not to be too vocal about these issues.